-I'm a Ph.
-D. Candidate in Government at Harvard University.
+I'm an Assistant Professor of Political Science and International Studies at Trinity College.
 I'm interested in comparative politics and political economy with a focus on Latin America.

-My dissertation looks at how agrarian elites organize to influence policy making in Latin American democracies.
+My book project looks at how agrarian elites organize to influence policy making in Latin American democracies.
 I compare landowners' electoral strategies to block redistributive threats in Argentina, Brazil and Chile since the Third Wave democratic transitions.

-Besides my dissertation, together with Prof. Candelaria Garay (HKS), I study the political determinants of deforestation in the Argentine Chaco Forest.
+I also study, together with Prof. Candelaria Garay (HKS), the political determinants of deforestation in the Argentine Chaco Forest.
 Our research analyzes sub-national differences in the enforcement of forest protection laws paying especial attention to how local actors shape the design and implementation of both federal and state-level environmental regulations.

-I hold a M.A in Political Science from Universidad Torcuato Di Tella in Argentina and a B.A. in Sociology from the University of Buenos Aires.
+I hold a Ph.
+D. in Political Science from Harvard University, a M.A in Political Science from Universidad Torcuato Di Tella in Argentina and a B.A. in Sociology from the University of Buenos Aires.